chillum/jsonmon/README.md

+# jsonmon
-## jsonmon: a quick and simple monitoring and alerting system
+## Quick and simple monitoring and alerting system

 ### Features